 canada life website redesign

-As part of our initiative to re-design our corporate site, I was tasked with designing the experience for templates, the stage in a design system that brings together components to form layouts that make sense to clients and the final output.
+As part of our initiative to re-design our corporate site, I was tasked with designing the experience for templates, the stage in a design system that brings together components to form layouts that make sense to clients and internal teams alike.
 Canada Life was in the process of building its first version of a shared design language; I leveraged it to design different templates across all screen sizes and breakpoints, identifying gaps and missing components along the way.

 This project was a collaborative effort between UX and Content; I worked closely with content strategy to create additional components along with different variations of them to design templates for pages they had written.
 In the end, we were able to produce 7 templates that were then used as a guide for the website redesign.
 You can view the website redesign here.

 The following process was outlined and followed, with steps 3-5 repeating to accommodate for revisions, changes and iterations.
 Each step is described in detail below.

 I evaluated the current website to better understand usability issues and other challenges that prevented users from engaging with the site.
 A few of the problems that were identified in regards to flow and layout were:

 - There is only one call-to-action on the page, and it is placed on the right column, which is often ignored.